joseandrestrujillo/my-first-crud/README.md

 # My first CRUD in JavaScript Vanilla
 Hi!
-This is my first CRUD project and there is based on JavaScript Vanilla.
+This is my first CRUD project and it is based on JavaScript Vanilla.
 I have tried to include the most important concepts of web development in JS in this project in order to learn as much as possible from it.
 The CRUD includes:
 - Add a new item option.
 - Delete an existing item.
 - Edit an existing item.